 At TypingDNA, we use the one-to-one mode to verify the user’s identity.
 The pattern is verified only by comparison with the user’s individual templates.
 The implementation flow will include an enrollment phase followed by the authentication of a user.
 We emphasize that typing patterns are at the core of TypingDNA’s ability to capture a person’s typing behavior.
 The process of capturing the typing biometric traits determines the quality and accuracy of the pattern recognition technology.
 Even so, just two enrollments are enough to create a user’s profile.

 Same text and Any text.

 The same text is a typing pattern that is used to authenticate a user comparing the enrollment pattern with the previous authentication attempts.
 Typical same texts captured for authentication are emails, usernames, passwords, first names, last names, phone numbers, credit card numbers, and short identical sentences.
 These use cases are for basic authentication scenarios such as 2FA or MFA, requiring a limited number of characters. (usually ten or less.)

 Any text pattern refers to a more complex pattern of capture and recognition: the user authenticates while typing a different text than the one used for enrollment.
 Typical any texts can be categorized by emails, documents, or conversations.
 For high accuracy, TypingDNA’s algorithms can work with enrollment patterns’ length of usually 140 characters (or a Tweet long).
 The use cases may vary but the most common are for authentication in chatbots or document signature.

-Typing biometrics are a secure and seamless authentication alternative (to what?).
+Typing biometrics are a secure and seamless authentication alternative.
 Most devices already have a keyboard.
 Therefore, the usage and adoption potential of keystroke dynamics is extensive.
 Once or if added as a second factor of authentication, typing biometrics represent one of the most viable options amongst behavioral biometrics.